 On-call rotas.
-The postholder will participate in the primary PCI rota (1:8) and a consultant ward cover rota (Monday-Friday 9-5) currently at a 1:9 frequency and the emergency out of hours rota (currently 1:8).
+The postholder will participate in the consultant ward cover rota currently at a 1 in 9 frequency.

 Electronic patient record.
 We went live with the EPIC electronic patient record system across our Eastern services in 2020 and our Northern services in 2022.
 We are optimising the way we use the system, but we are already seeing huge benefits for our patients.
 EPIC is transforming the way we deliver care across our Trust, allowing teams to share the caseload across Devon and provide care to patients remotely.